 We talk several times a day to coordinate different aspects of our business, and we are both learning the ropes together.

-If you are interested in seeing the business model, we host a free training on Monday nights called Start a LipStick Side Hustle.
+If you are interested in seeing the business model, I have a free training called Start A Lipstick Side Hustle to help you learn more.

 The Biggest Takeaway